aladeeb/docker-learn/README.md

   - `-v volumename/bindpath:destination`: defines a friendly name for the volume.
   - `-e`: passing environment variables.
   - `--network`: defines the network of the container.
+  - `--link containername`: links the container with another
 - `docker ps -all` or `docker container ls -all`: list all the containers.
 - `docker stats containerid`: gets the resources consumption for a specific container.
 - `docker container stop containerid`: stops a container.